SympaOy/webcodingforbeginners/README.md

 Our estimate is that you should be to complete the pre-work part in 3-8 hours and to build the basic population graphs app in about 3-8 hours.
 After that there are several options for extra assigments to improve your own version of the app.
 This assumes no previous programming experience, but does assume that you are comfortable using a computer and a browser.

 ## Completing the course
-If you wish to complete the course, follow the instructions for submitting your files at the end of the material.
-All finishers will get a course certificate.
-If you want to do the course just for learning, you can follow the material, do the quizzes and give feedback but skip submitting your files.
+Submitting files ended 30.9.2020.
+The material is still open to use, but submitting is no longer possible.

 The quizzes in the material are meant to support your learning.
 The results are collected only anonymously.
-Completing the quizzes is not required for completing the course.

 ## Data privacy

 The quiz answers and feedback for the course are collected anonymously.
 Filling in quizzes and giving feedback is optional.
 The quizzes and the feedback are implemented using Microsoft Forms.

-The course submission form and willingness to demo form include personal data (name, e-mail).
 [Privacy policy](./privacy_policy.md) is available.

 ## Prerequisites
 You will need to have Visual Studio Code installed on your computer.
 If you have not installed it, please do so now at [https://code.visualstudio.com/](https://code.visualstudio.com/){:target="_blank"}.
 Select the *Download for Windows* if you have a Windows computer.
 Or your own operating system.
 Install it with default setup.